w3c/w3c-website-redesign-documentation/_docs/2020-04-14-user-groups.md

 ---
 layout: doc
-title: "User groups"
+title: User groups
-date: "2020-04-14"
-categories: [Information Architecture]
+categories:
+  - Information Architecture
-description: "The user groups we established to understand the W3C users, their motivations and needs."
+description: The user groups we established to understand the W3C users, their motivations and needs.
 author: Ian Axton, Ben Challoner
+date: 2020-04-14
+updated: 2020-07-08T13:26:21.875Z
 ---

 ## Why are we doing it?